salemhilal/atom-jsfmt/README.md

 atom-jsfmt
 ==========

 Automatically run `jsfmt` every time you save a javascript source file!
+It effectively runs `jsfmt -fw [your file].js` on save.

 Usage
 -----